30 Types of Beetles in Wisconsin

 One of Wisconsin’s more fascinating types of beetles is the Asian Multicolored Lady beetle.

-It’s a beetle species native to east Asia and was introduced to the United States for biological pest control in 1988.
+It’s a beetle species native to East Asia that was introduced to the United States in 1988 for biological pest control.
 It can be found in rural and urban areas, though it prefers moist habitats.

 These types of beetles in Wisconsin are about 5mm long and typically have a red, orange, yellow, or cream-colored body.
 They can also have up to 20 small black spots on their elytra (wing covers).

-The larvae of this species feed on aphids, and adults feed on other insects and plant material.
+This species‘ larvae feed on aphids, and its adults feed on other insects and plant material.
 In addition, they often hibernate during the winter months.

-Overall, the Asian Multicolored Lady beetle is an important insect in the ecosystem of Wisconsin, helping to control pest populations and providing food for birds and other animals.
+Overall, the Asian Multicolored Lady beetle is an important insect in Wisconsin’s ecosystem.
+It helps to control pest populations and provides food for birds and other animals.

 If you’re lucky enough to spot one of these unique beetles in your yard, take a moment to appreciate the beauty of nature!